psperkins/mystic-tape-deck/wp-content/plugins/leadin/readme.txt

 *Live Chat & Chatbots: Let your site visitors talk to you*

-HubSpot allows you to embed a <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">free live chat</a> module to your website your website and let site visitors chat with you.
+HubSpot allows you to embed a <a href="https://www.hubspot.com/products/crm/live-chat?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">free live chat</a> module to your website and let site visitors chat with you.
 Using the plugin, you can set up the following WordPress live chat modules:

-Support live chat: Answer questions your customers might have about your business through live chat Sales live chat: Help answer questions your potential customers might have through live chat Automated chatbot: Set up an automated chatbot to respond to your website visitors when you aren’t online to respond to live chat messages
+- Support live chat: Answer questions your customers might have about your business through live chat
+- Sales live chat: Help answer questions your potential customers might have through live chat
+- Automated chatbot: Set up an automated chatbot to respond to your website visitors when you aren’t online to respond to live chat messages

+*Email Marketing*

+Send marketing emails to your contacts.
+Select an email design from our template library and use our drag and drop email editor to craft and send the perfect email.
+Then analyze your email performance to see how each contact interacted with your email.

 *Simple Email Automation*

 Send an automated email when someone fills out a form, submits a popup form, or sends a message on live chat.
-Automate emails are helpful for engaging with your subscribers and customers at the time that matters most: when they’re engaging with you.
+Automated emails are helpful for engaging with your subscribers and customers at the time that matters most: when they’re engaging with you.
 All emails you send including open and click rates, will be automatically logged in the integrated WordPress CRM so you can see exactly who opens and clicks your emails.

 *Fully Integrated Customer Relationship Management*